Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Empirical Application: Young Firm Dynamics

-The last two columns in Table \ref{tab:Forecast-Evaluation:app} compare the forecasting performance.
-The Heterosk-NP-C/R predictor is the benchmark for all comparisons.
-In terms of point forecasts, most of the estimators are comparable according to MSE, with only Flat performing significantly poorly.
-Intuitively, shrinkage in general leads to better forecasting performance, especially for point forecasts, whereas the Flat prior does not introduce any shrinkage to individual effects $\left(\lambda_{i},\sigma_{i}^{2}\right)$.
-Conditional on the common parameter $\beta$, the Flat estimator of $\left(\lambda_{i},\sigma_{i}^{2}\right)$ is a Bayesian analog to individual-specific MLE/OLS that utilizes only the individual-specific observations, which is inadmissible under fixed $T$ \citep{Robbins1955,james1961,efron2012large}.

-For density forecasts measured by LPS, the overall best is the Heterosk-NP-C/R predictor.
-The main message is similar to the Monte Carlo simulation of the general model in Subsection \ref{sub:General-model}.
-In summary, it is crucial to account for individual effects in both coefficients $\lambda_{i}$s and shock sizes $\sigma_{i}^{2}$s through a flexible nonparametric prior that acknowledges continuity and correlated random effects/coefficients when the underlying individual heterogeneity is likely to possess these features.
-Intuitively, the odds given by the exponential of the difference in $LPS$ indicate that the future realizations are on average 12\% more likely in Heterosk-NP-C/R versus Homog, 60\% more likely in Heterosk-NP-C/R versus Heterosk-Flat, etc. Note that now both NP-R and NP-C are inferior to NP-C/R where the distribution of $\lambda_{i}$ depends on the initial conditions but the distribution of $\sigma_{i}^{2}$ does not.\footnote{This result cannot be directly compared to the Gibrat's law literature \citep{lee1998universal,santarelli2006gibrat}, as the dependent variable here is the log of employment instead of employment growth.}
+The last column in Table \ref{tab:Forecast-Evaluation:app} compares density forecasting performance.
+The overall best is Heterosk-NP-C/R. The main message is similar to the Monte Carlo of the general model---it is crucial to account for individual effects in both coefficients $\lambda_{i}$ and shock size $\sigma_{i}^{2}$ through a flexible nonparametric prior that acknowledges continuity and correlated random coefficients when the underlying individual heterogeneity has these features.
+Intuitively, the odds, given by the exponential of the difference in the LPS, indicate that Heterosk-NP-C/R produces density forecasts 32\% (31\%) more likely than Homog (Heterosk-Flat) does, on average.